Sign Up For Our Latest Updates

 The approach attempts to evaluate conditions which favor higher or lower stock market volatility.
-The strategies position defensively when odds favor rising volatility and offensively when odds favor a falling volatility environment.
+The strategy positions defensively when odds favor rising volatility and offensively when odds favor a falling volatility environment.

-3. What are the instruments used in the Funds?
+3. What are the instruments used in the Fund?

 ATACX uses broad equity and bond exchange-traded funds (ETFs).

 4. How frequently does an offensive or defensive rotation occur?

 The indicators are evaluated on a weekly basis for potential rotations in the portfolio.
 Changes are made only when our proprietary signals suggest a directional change from offense to defense or defense to offense is warranted.